 The Village has four special revenue funds to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specific sources.
-The funds are the Public Safety Fund, Northlake Boulevard Fund, Recreation, and On-Behalf Pension Contributions.
+The funds are the Public Safety Fund, Northlake Boulevard Fund, Recreation, the ARPA fund, and On-Behalf Pension Contributions.